dhananjaygr/Demosecurityinwiz/100-Foundation/Data Security: Self-Paced Lab.md

 ## Instructions
 Complete each section accordingly:
-- **Concept review.** Jot down your answer and review with your cohort.
 - **Seek & Find.** Write down where in the Wiz portal you can find the answer.
 You can specify to the nearly page and section.
 Review with your cohort.
 - **Graph Query.** Review each task and navigate to the answer in demo.wiz.io.
 Because the cloud is dynamic and new findings are inevitable, answers should not be "specific."
 Instead, they should be in the form of navigation Condition + Property filter(s) + narrowing condition + property filter(s) + etc. (if helpful).
 You may use any accelerators or tips to initiate your queries.

-## Exercise 0.
-Concept Review

-1. What two types of settings need to be configured to enable DSPM in Wiz?
-2. How do the Wiz DSPM features fit within the broader context of data security?
-3. What are the key graph resource objects that contain a sensitive data finding?
-4. What is the difference between the two data-related risk factors: Unprotected data vs. Data leakage?
-5. What are the two considerations in a data finding's severity level?
-6. What language is used to define a data content classifier?
-BONUS: What language can be used to validate a matched value?
-7. I have a customer who knows they have a non-boot volume with Oracle Database server running on it.
-However, it does not show up as detected in the graph.
-What's wrong?

 ## Exercise 1.
 Seek & Find